Historical horse racing

-HHR premiered in Arkansas in 2000.
-It now operates in several U.S. states and Malta.
-It was created to offer slot machine-like gameplay in jurisdictions that allow parimutuel wagering but not slot machines.
-A portion of the game's revenue is typically directed to racing purses, which has been credited with revitalizing the declining sport of horse racing in some markets.
+HHR machines were first introduced in 2000 in the state of Arkansas, with the concept having since been extended to several other U.S. states, and expanded outside the U.S. for the first time in 2024.
+These games are typically employed in jurisdictions that allow parimutuel betting, but do not allow traditional slot machines based on random number generators.
+A portion of the games' revenue is typically directed to racing purses, which has been credited with revitalizing the declining sport of horse racing in some markets.